smjablonska/BV-BRC-Walkthrough/README.md

 ## Genome Annotation
-For genome annotation, the use of a single contig is needs.
-You can use the single read generated from the genome assembly service.
+For genome annotation, the use of a single contig is needed.
+You can use the single read generated from the genome assembly job.

 You can annotate your recipe and make it more specific with parameters of taxonomy name and ID.